test-kitchen/test-kitchen/docs/content/docs/reference/examples.md

     weight: 10
 ---

-We've collected a variety of examples to highlight all the different things one can do with kitchen.
+We've collected a variety of examples to highlight all the different things one can do with Test Kitchen.

 #### kitchen-vagrant